bloxstreet/support/staff-information/policies.md

 {:.text-red-300}
 BloxStreet does not offer rank transfers if your account has been hacked.
 We expect you to keep your account safe and secure.
 Your account is **100%** your responsibility.

-If you're an MR or HR and your account is hacked, you **must** inform an SHR immediately.
+If you are an MR or HR and your account is hacked, you **must** inform an SHR immediately.

 ## Investigation Policy
 {:.text-red-300}